‘UPS dug their heels in’: Teamsters UPS strike plans emerge, could affect 30 percent of parcels

 Part-time workers remain a major issue in negotiations

-“When they moved on to some of the part-timer issues, it was like UPS dug their heels in,” Rocky Dipaola, an organizer with the Teamsters Local 804, told The Hill in an interview.
+“When they moved on to some of the part-timer issues, it was like UPS dug their heels in,” Rocky DiPaolo, an organizer with the Teamsters Local 804, told The Hill in an interview.

 O’Brien grabbed the national spotlight after a heated confrontation in the Senate earlier this year with Sen. Markwayne Mullin (R-Okla.), which the senator followed up by challenging O’Brien to a literal cage match.